Angela is a business owner and blogger who is learning her way through the professional world.

-Few people think of the Bible as a source for financial wisdom, yet the Bible actually mentions financial topics more often than most any other topic, including prayer.
+Few people think of the Bible as a source for financial wisdom, yet it mentions financial topics more often than almost any other issue, including prayer.
 Sin is one of the few things mentioned more frequently, and these two topics often overlap.
 Ironically, it is these two topics that are also the most misunderstood by many Christians today.

 Money is a necessary tool on earth, and God has a lot to say on the topic.
-Money is not evil as many suggest.
-The Bible actually states that the "love of money is the source of all kinds of evil."
+Money is not as evil as many suggest.
+The Bible states that the "love of money is the source of all kinds of evil."
 Note that it says "the love of money" not money is a source of all kinds of evil.
-Also note that it does not state that the love of money is the source of evil, but "all kinds of evil."
-This implies that it is an area to be cautious, not necessarily to stay away from.
+Also note that it does not state that the love of money is the source of evil, but "all kinds of evil," which implies that it is an area to be cautious, not necessarily to avoid.
 So what exactly does the Bible say about financial topics?
 Below are ten key points God addresses continually.

 So what does it look like to trust God with our finances?

 - To not worry; instead, turn to God in prayer.

 - To use biblical principles when making money decisions.

 - Be thankful for what you do have, and stop wanting what you don't need.